google/dawn/src/emdawnwebgpu/README.md

 - Set up a Dawn GN build, with `dawn_emscripten_dir` in the GN args set to point to your Emscripten source checkout.

-- Build the `emscripten_webgpu` GN build target.
+- Build the `emdawnwebgpu` GN build target.

-- Configure the Emscripten build with all of the linker flags listed in `emscripten_webgpu_config` (and without `-sUSE_WEBGPU`, because we don't want the built-in bindings).
+- Configure the Emscripten build with all of the linker flags listed in `emdawnwebgpu_config` (and without `-sUSE_WEBGPU`, because we don't want the built-in bindings).